TheAxonLab/theaxonlab.github.io/_pages/dei.md

 We would like to use your preferred language when addressing you, so please let us know if your preferred name (or the pronunciation of that name) differs from what we are using and we ask that each of you let us know your preferred gender pronouns.
 Your suggestions on how to incorporate diversity into the lab in a meaningful way are appreciated and encouraged.

-As part of the scientific landscape, *The Axon Lab* engages in the dissemination system through publication, which has continually reflected the broader DEI concerns in the form of widespread citation inequity [1].
+As part of the scientific landscape, *The Axon Lab* engages in the dissemination system through publication, which has continually reflected the broader DEI concerns in the form of widespread citation inequity<sup>[1]</sup>.
 *The Axon Lab* is committed to counterbalancing those biases in their dissemination activity, and to taking actions toward ensuring our scientific outcomes contribute to closing the visibility gap that citation practices impose on women, black and indigenous people of color, and other minorities underrepresented within the literature.

 ## Openness